 - 6 points

-- Indicative assessments in this unit are as follows: (1) presentation of proposal; (2) attendance and participation at a weekly journal club; and (3) poster presentation and defence.
+Indicative assessments in this unit are as follows: (1) research proposal seminar presentation (AC); (2) journal club presentations and participation (AC); (3) school seminar reflections (AC); and (4) final presentation and oral defence (AC).
 Further information is available in the unit outline.

 - Unit Coordinator(s)